Joint replacement 2025 – between innovation and reliability

 Use of modular prostheses facilitates replacement in the event of complications.

-Robot-assisted procedures increase the success rate.
+Robot-assisted joint replacement procedures increase the success rate.

 Outlook for 2025 – Where is endoprosthetics heading?